devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 #### example
 installCobiGen()

+Note:
-Note: User needs to execute this command manually.
+1. User needs to execute this command manually.

+2. devonfw-ide has to be installed.
 ***

 ### cobiGenJava <a name="cobiGenJava"></a>